michaeldorner/BeeTee/README.md

 * Actually I wanted to encapsulate BeeTee in a formal framework.
 But it seems that [Swift does not allow framework-internal (protected) Objective-C code](http://stackoverflow.com/questions/41303716/objective-c-code-swift-framework-internal).

-* Some notifications are sent multiple times, when the `deinit` is not called.
+* Some notifications are sent multiple times ([issue](https://github.com/michaeldorner/BeeTee/issues/13)).
 I am not sure how to deal with it.

 If you have problems make this project running have a look at [Stackoverflow](http://stackoverflow.com/search?q=beetee).
 If you have other questions or suggestions, feel free to contact me here in GitHub or somehow else. :-)